biofold/protein-thermodynamic-dataset-model/dataset_protein_variants.md

 # JSON Schemas Documentation

-## INTRODUCTION
+## Introduction
-This repository includes of JSON schemas for a data models representing a dataset of protein thermodynamic  data.
+This repository includes JSON schemas for data models representing a dataset of protein thermodynamic data.

-## LICENSE
+## License
 Copyright (C) 2024 Emidio Capriotti and Maria Paola Turina

-This program and all program in this package are free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program and all programs in this package are free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.